RufaelDev/openFAMC/README.txt

 KNOWN ISSUES:

-The decoder in release mode sometimes crashes, debug works fine
+The decoder in release mode sometimes crashes, debug works fine.

+Provided for comparison and research purposes only, the reference software is not of industrial strength